useful links —

 TA organisations is for practitioners who work in or for organisations, taking into account organisational frames of reference and contexts as well as organisational development.
 The work is aimed at the development, growth and increased effectiveness of people working within organisations … the client is the organisation itself, not an individual or team who happens to operate in an organisational context … the link with the development of the organisation as a whole must be visible … to increase the autonomy of organisations — their effectiveness, durability and capacity for development.

-The above descriptions are taken from the EATA handbook.
-Note that the counselling field within TA is very different from the general use of the term counselling in Britain which is often therapeutic counselling.
+The above descriptions are taken from The EATA Handbook.
+Note that the counselling field within TA is very different from the general use of the term counselling in Britain which usually means therapeutic counselling.
 Thus in the TA counselling field, advice and guidance and coaching typically fall into this domain.
 Note also that in the organisational field the change is with the organisation itself, not individuals — therefore much of the work that is provided for organisations such as management development might be focussed on individual professional growth and therefore TA Education.

 the types of qualifications